swiftlang/swift-evolution/README.md

   system to be a workaround that reduces the incentive for making the core language great.

+* **Implicit conversions between numeric types**: We may do this in a future release, but there is simply too much work to be done first.
+Before we can loosen these type rules, we will need to speed up the type checker, redesign the numerics protocols, and implement a subtyping feature to express the permitted conversions.
+This won't all come together before Swift 3.0 ships.

 * **Major new library functionality**: The Swift Standard Library is focused on providing core "language" functionality as well as common data structures.
 The "corelibs" projects are focused on providing existing Foundation functionality